chennakesava2183/Excel-proj/README.md

 - Release Year
 - Critic Score

 This dataset contains information about Video Games from 1970-2024.
-It contains all the games released in the timeline by different genres, publishers, consoles, game ratings, sales etc. But the Sales data is not available from the year 2019.
-I created 2 Excel files a) File containing the original data b) File containing only Sales Data till 2019.
+It contains all the games released in the timeline by different genres, publishers, consoles, critics score, sales etc. **The dataset contained ~70% missing sales values.
+Instead of imputing blindly, I analyzed missingness patterns, separated reported vs unreported records, and derived insights from both revenue and non-revenue attributes.
+This ensured analytical integrity.**

 ### Dashboard File
 My final dashboard is in [Video_Games_Chart_Final.xlsx](https://github.com/user-attachments/files/24339663/Video_Games_Chart_Final.xlsx)